-There are several books on the Internet of Things.
+There are several books on the Internet of Things or IoT.
 However, most IoT books either provide an overview, show a world of possibilities with little actionable strategic information and cases or are purely technical in nature.

-However, as the VP of Schneider Electric’s awarded EcoXpert Partner Program, he also knows the realities, challenges and evolutions from an IT (information technology) and OT (operational technology) perspective.
+However, as the VP of Schneider Electric’s EcoXpert Partner Program, he also knows the realities, challenges and evolutions from an IT and OT perspective.
 Full disclaimer: although we work with Schneider Electric, the book and interview with the author below are not related with this collaboration.

 IoT and the (rapidly closing) window of opportunity to take the lead

 The EcoXpert channel partner program, among others, helps and supports companies that have system integration companies to cross the chasm and benefit from new technologies to offer additional services and new revenues to their customers who increasingly seek smart solutions.

 Think about electrical contractors, critical power experts, building management system (BMS) engineers (more about building management and IoT) and data center experts who see that the technologies are evolving and need to evolve in order to differentiate themselves in order to be more profitable and grow.